xdotli/emod/README.md

-# Emotion Recognition using VAD Prediction
+# EMOD: Enhanced Multimodal Emotion Detection

-This repository implements emotion recognition from text using a two-stage approach:
+This repository implements emotion recognition using a two-stage approach with state-of-the-art models and LLM integration:

-1.  **Stage 1 (Text-to-VAD):** Predict continuous VAD (Valence-Arousal-Dominance) values from text using a fine-tuned transformer model (e.g., `roberta-base`).
+1.  **Stage 1 (Modality-to-VAD):** Predict continuous VAD (Valence-Arousal-Dominance) values from text and audio using fine-tuned transformer models.
-2.  **Stage 2 (VAD-to-Emotion):** Map these VAD values to discrete emotion categories (e.g., "angry", "happy", "neutral", "sad") using either a rule-based approach or a machine learning classifier (e.g., RandomForest).
+2.  **Stage 2 (VAD-to-Emotion):** Map these VAD values to discrete emotion categories (e.g., "angry", "happy", "neutral", "sad") using either a rule-based approach, a machine learning classifier, or advanced LLMs.

-This project primarily utilizes the IEMOCAP dataset.
+This project primarily utilizes the IEMOCAP dataset and has been enhanced with state-of-the-art models and LLM integration via OpenRouter.

-**See `REPORT.md` for a detailed experimental analysis and results.**
+**See `docs/report.md` for a comprehensive report on the enhancements and results.**

 ## Quick Results Summary (Test Set)